finos/common-domain-model/documentation/source/documentation.rst

 A business event is *atomic* in the sense that its underlying primitive event constituents cannot happen independently: they either all happen together or they do not happen.
 In the above partial novation example, the existing trade between the parties must be downsized at the same time as the new trade with the novation party is instantiated.

-The other business event attributes are presented in the following sections.
+The other attributes of a business event are presented in the following sections.

 Intent Qualification
 """"""""""""""""""""